-We were appointed by the Audit Committee on 21 January 2022 to audit the financial statements for the period ending 31 December 2021 and subsequent financial periods.
-Our total uninterrupted period of engagement is 3 years, covering the periods ending 31 December 2021 to 31 December 2023.
+We were appointed by Audit Committee on 21 January 2022 to audit the financial statements for the period ending 31 December 2021 and subsequent financial periods.
+Our total uninterrupted period of engagement is 4 years, covering the periods ending 31 December 2021 to 31 December 2024.

-The non-audit services prohibited by the FRC's Ethical Standard were not provided to the group or the parent company and we remain independent of the group and the parent company in conducting our audit.
+The non-audit services prohibited by the FRC's Ethical Standard were not provided to the company and we remain independent of the company in conducting our audit.